raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-You will need to stop the music playing when the **Main Panda** goes to the next Green Goal backdrop.
+Finally, you need to stop the music playing when the **Main Panda** goes to the next backdrop.

 --- task ---

-Add one final block, `stop all sounds`{:class="block3sound"} to the script:
+Add one final block, `stop all sounds`{:class="block3sound"}, to the script:

 ![image of the main Panda sprite](images/mainpanda-sprite.png)